westerndigitalcorporation/zonedstorage.io/docs/linux/dm.md

 device-mapper: zoned: (dmz-sdi): Target device: 29286727680 512-byte logical sectors (3660840960 blocks)
 ```

-The target device created is a regular disk that can be used with any file
+The target device that was created is a regular disk that can be used with any
-system.
+file system.

 ```plaintext
 # cat /sys/block/dm-0/queue/zoned